windingwind/zotero-better-notes/README.md

 ### Backlinks

 Go back to the paper from your knowledge (bi-directional links or backlinks).

-Click the note and Zotero link, back to the paper when you needed (this is my favorite part).
+Click the note and Zotero link, back to the paper when you need (this is my favorite part).

 ![img](image/README/1651898254827.png)